lordAaron0121/BDMGroupProj/README.md

 ## Approaches Implemented

-### 1. Split Row Store
+### 1. File-Based Row Store
-A hybrid approach that splits row-based data into groups of related columns, storing each group in a separate file.
+A row storage approach that persists in disk

 **Pros:**
-- Partial I/O reduction by reading only relevant column groups
-- Maintains row-locality within related column groups
-- Flexible grouping based on common query patterns
-- Potential for parallel processing of different groups
+- Easy to implement and understand
+- Updating Row storages is less expensive

 **Cons:**
-- Multiple file I/O operations
+- Higher cost because entire rows have to be read for even a single column
 - Overhead from record ID management
-- Complex implementation
-- Storage space overhead from data duplication

 ### 2. File-Based Column Store
 A columnar storage implementation that persists each column to disk separately.

 **Pros:**
-- Reduced memory usage through file-based storage
+- Reduced read time and memory usage by reading only neccessary columns
 - Sequential filtering optimization
 - Persistent storage
 - Good for large datasets that don't fit in memory